Purdue-CS193/homework-0-cMitchell3/index.md

+# cMitchell3's First CS193 Homework

+`My favorite things about CS193`
+- Few hour per week
+- Seems like a very useful class
+- Gain experience in using GitHub before it is immediately needed
+- Instructors seem nice

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.